Identity theft and fraud protection for your finances, personal info, and devices.

 Scammers use fake job postings on social media to get you to give up your personal information or even pay for fake “training supplies.”

 These job postings most often target younger people by offering junior-level or foot-in-the-door opportunities at creative companies.
-If you respond, they’ll request your birthday, SSN, and even your banking information.
+And unlike legitimate recruiters, will beseech you to share your SSN and even your banking information.

 Social media isn’t the only place where these fake job scams exist.
 In one survey, 32% of people said they first interacted with an employment scam on Indeed.com’s job board [*].